axgle/npapi-chrome-plugin-helloworld/README.md

 npapi-chrome-plugin-helloworld
 ============================
-simple version!
+simple version!on windows A helloworld example of chrome NPAPI plugin

-on windows A helloworld example of chrome NPAPI plugin npapi plugin helloworld for chrome extension on windows
+npapi plugin helloworld for chrome extension on windows

 I use vs 2010 on windows: click npsimple.sln in file plugin.cc ScriptablePluginObject::Invoke(){ //here //sayHello }